 Oyebanji Moves to Unlock Ekiti Tourism Potential, Assures Communities of Custodial Rights

-Ekiti State Governor, Biodun Oyebanji, has reaffirmed his administration’s commitment to developing the state’s tourism sector, assuring host communities that their custodial rights over tourism assets will remain protected.
+Governor Biodun Oyebanji of Ekiti State has reaffirmed his administration’s commitment to developing the state’s tourism sector, assuring host communities that their custodial rights over tourism assets will remain protected.

 The assurance came on Monday during the official opening of the Ugele Rock and Cave in Ugele, Ikere-Ekiti, to the public and prospective investors.